flashsonic6666/HandoutClutch/4b7f06ba46b04a1124e84a74e97ba31ccce229b5/problems/exponents/home.md

 [View Full Handout](https://drive.google.com/file/d/109eK7mfNeC1JrcafTQZt7nAUsNJl427A/view?usp=sharing)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for being cool like Rich!
+Yahoo!

 ```markdown
 Syntax highlighted code block